wuj00/WDI_Project_3/README.md

 ##WDI Project 3: SpotBuds

-SpotBuds was created by Lewis Bracey, Nicole Thurnau, and Jennifer Wu as their third project fro General Assembly's WDI course in Santa Monica.
+SpotBuds was created by Lewis Bracey, Nicole Thurnau, and Jennifer Wu as their third project for General Assembly's WDI course in Santa Monica.

 ###Objective